lenmus/lomse/examples/tutorials/tutorial-1-win/README.md

 1. Create a new empty bitmap when necessary, and
 2. Drawing the bitmap on your window

-For performing these tasks I opted for creating a <tt>Bitmap</tt> class, enclosing the necessary methods and knowledge.
-Although the Windows API provides many functions for creating and managing bitmaps, my knowledge of managing bitmaps using the Windows API is null.
-So to write this tutorial I opted to borrow code from the AGG project, instead of finding documentation and studying how to use the Windows API functions.
+For the bitmap, in other platforms it is normally used one of the available image objects.
+But although the Windows API provides many functions for creating and managing bitmaps, my knowledge of using the Windows API is null.
+So, to write this tutorial I opted to borrow code from the AGG project, instead of finding documentation and studying how to use the Windows API functions.
 If you have good knowledge of the Windows API probably you would prefer a different solution for managing bitmaps.
 In that case, I would appreciate if you could help me to improve this tutorial by sharing your cleaner code.
 Thank you.
+So, I choose to create a <tt>Bitmap</tt> class, enclosing the necessary methods and knowledge in it.

-So, after the Lomse headers I have declared the auxiliary <tt>Bitmap</tt> class for creating and managing bitmaps.
+After the Lomse headers I have declared the auxiliary <tt>Bitmap</tt> class for creating and managing bitmaps.
 The code is borrowed from AGG project, but I simplified the class removing all methods not needed for using Lomse.

 Next, after <tt>Bitmap</tt> class declaration, our real tutorial example starts.